Logo

 Get started

-Inflation impacts the general cost of living, as it affects the buying power of your money.
-When inflation rises, the price of everyday items and services increases.
-Interest rates also tend to increase, impacting the rates we can get on loans like mortgages and savings accounts.
-Rising inflation also means that wages have to work harder to keep pace with these increases, otherwise your earnings won't go as far as before!
+In short, inflation means your money can't buy as much today as it could in the past.
+It impacts the general cost of living because when inflation rises, the price of everyday items and services increases too.
+Interest rates also tend to increase, impacting the rates people can get on loans like mortgages and savings accounts.
+Rising inflation also means that wages have to work harder to keep pace with these increases; otherwise, earnings won't go as far as before!

-When a person’s wages fail to keep up with inflation, they’ve effectively been given a pay cut, as their salary won't go as far if the cost of food, clothes, energy, petrol, and other living expenses has risen at a much faster rate.
+When a person’s wages fail to keep up with inflation, they’ve effectively been given a pay cut.
+This is because their 'real income' — that’s their earnings adjusted for inflation — falls, meaning their salary won't stretch as far if the cost of food, clothes, energy, petrol, and other living expenses has risen at a much faster rate.

 You might like: How to ask for a pay rise